 Nothing works without energy.
 We need energy in order to meet our mobility demands, to keep it warm and bright, to prepare food and beverages, to render services and to manufacture products.

 The amount of energy we use for different purposes depends on the intelligence and efficiency of the use of energy.
 Furthermore, it depends on the existing infrastructure, the market conditions and the political-administrative framework.
-In addition, demands concerning care economy and requirements regarding flexibilisation have an impact on the energy we use.
+In addition, demands concerning the care economy and requirements regarding flexibilisation have an impact on the energy we use.

 Energy savings resp. an increase in energy efficiency can be achieved at different sections of the supply and demand chain:

-Other projects focus on the analysis of policy packages and instruments for energy efficiency in buildings and devices.
+Other projects focus on the analysis of policy packages and instruments for energy efficiency in buildings and appliances.

 You find all scientific publications on our publication server: